Skip to content

 #Birthday Lookup Databases

 Dedicated birthday lookup sites exist, though their reliability varies.
-Birthdatabase.com claims to have records for over 120 million people.
+According to Birthdatabase.com, its database claims to cover over 120 million people.
 Type a name and approximate age, and it searches for matching records.

 #The ID Card Approach